pagegwood/wings/README.md

 'path/to/your/flight/component': false
 ```

-Configure component for small screens only.
+Configure component for the small screen target only.

 ```js
 'path/to/your/flight/component': {